How Retargeting Links Can Expand Your Marketing Reach

-But the truth is unless these people convert – buy, sign up for a newsletter or contact your business for instance, it’s all worthless.
-The problem however is that visitors often get distracted before converting.
-Their computer crashed; boss was strolling by their desk or they simply ran a last minute check on their bank balance and cancelled the purchase.
+I’m sure you’ll agree that getting plenty of website traffic is great.
+But the truth is it’s all worthless unless these visitors convert by buying something, signing up for a newsletter or contacting your business, etc. The problem, however, is that visitors often get distracted before converting.
+Their computer crashes; their boss strolled by their desk or they simply ran a last minute check on their bank balance and canceled the purchase.

 That doesn’t mean they wouldn’t try again… providing that you bring them back to the site.
 And that’s where retargeting comes in.
 The trouble is that you can’t always use it.
-Not being able to install the retargeting code on a site for instance, pretty much hinders your any attempts to create a remarketing list.
+Not being able to install the retargeting code on a site for instance, pretty much hinders any attempt to create a remarketing list.
 Or does it?

 The most common ones are:

-- The average click-through rate of retargeting ads is 10 times higher than of ordinary display ads (source).
+And, retargeting works… According to Wishpond, visitors who are retargeted with display ads are 70% more likely to convert.
+The average click-through rate of retargeting ads is also 10 times higher than ordinary display ads, it says.

 #1 You Want to Retarget Your Social Media Audience